IOSG | 70% of Top Profitable Wallets Are Bots, but AI Hasn’t Taken Over Prediction Markets Yet

 Further collapse in bot deployment cost

-Platform category mix shifting toward retail
+Platform category composition tilting toward retail

-Polymarket’s April 2026 category composition: Sports 50%, Crypto 24%, Politics 16%, Others 10%.
+Polymarket’s April 2026 category mix: Sports 50%, Crypto 24%, Politics 16%, Others 10%.
 In April 2025: Sports 29%, Crypto 12%, Politics 42%.

-Natural category-based platform fragmentation
+Natural category-based fragmentation across platforms

 VI.
 Platform Landscape & Valuation Snapshot (Mid-2026)